 To Make the Milk Tea

-- In a blender, combine 1 cup milk of choice (I use Almond or Oat), the sweetened condensed coconut milk, 2-3 tbsp of the taro paste (or up to 6 tbsp for a smoothie consistency), and 1/4 cup of the tea, if using.
+- In a blender, combine 1 cup milk of choice (I use Almond or Oat), the sweetened condensed coconut milk, 2-3 tbsp of the taro paste or taro powder, and 1/4 cup of the tea, if using.
 Blend until smooth.
+You can use up to 6 tbsp of taro paste for a smoothie consistency.

 - To make a purple color, add one of the options listed above and blend to combine.